l0cks-acab/LuckyBox/README.md

 # LuckyBox Plugin

 The LuckyBox plugin for Rust spawns a lucky box in a small wooden box at a random location outside of monuments.
 When the lucky box is found, the player receives a note with a secret key, and a firework sound effect is played for all online players.
-Additionally, Discord webhook notifications are sent with the secret key and when a new lucky box spawns.
+Additionally, Discord webhook notifications are sent with the secret key and when a new lucky box spawns, along with an announcement of the player who found the box.

-#### Author
+#### Made by herbs.acab

-Created by: herbs.acab

 ## Features